annietma/get-server-status/README.md

     - `maxAttempts`: the maximum number of attempts to poll before giving up (default: 10)
     - `backoffFactor`: the factor by which the delay between polls increases (default: 2)
     - `jitter`: a boolean that determines whether to add jitter to the delay between polls (default: true)
-- `useStatus` is a React hook that provides two exports: `statusLogs` and `subscribeToStatusWithHook`.
+- `useStatus` is a React hook that provides two exports: `statusLogs`, `statuses`, `jobIds`, and `subscribeToJob`.
+It takes the same parameters as `subscribeToStatus`, but instead of `jobId`, it takes an optional `initialJobIds`.
   - `statusLogs` is an updated array of all status updates for any job since the app mount.
 Each status update is an object with the following properties:
     - `timestamp`: the time the status was received
     - `jobId`: the ID of the job
     - `status`: the status of the job
-  - `subscribeToStatusWithHook` is a wrapper around `subscribeToStatus` that updates the `statusLogs` state with each status update.
+  - `statuses` is an updated Record that maps job IDs to their current status.
+  - `jobIds` is an updated array of all job IDs that have been subscribed to since the app mount.
+  - `subscribeToJob` is a function that takes a job ID and subscribes to status updates for that job.

 ### client library usage: app/page.tsx